polkadot-developers/substrate-docs/content/md/en/docs/learn/decide-what-to-build.md

 ---
-title: Decide what to build
+title: What you can build
 description:
 keywords:
   - smart contract